stvedt/photography-201-presentation/frontend/markdown/main.md

 Level of details across highlights and shadows

-- Low Range: If highlights have details then shadows are black.
+- Low: Highlights have details and shadows are black.
-- High Range: shadows and highlights both have details.
+- High: shadows and highlights both have details.

 --